 Higher education is in a period of transition in which institutions must fundamentally transform their business models to thrive in the long term.
 The COVID-19 pandemic combined with preexisting revenue pressures, enrollment declines and misalignment with changing market demands have contributed to the current emphasis on transformation and strategic partnerships in higher education.

 The financial challenges of today’s higher education landscape are significant.
-Fitch Ratings projected that enrollment will decline 5% to 20% for many colleges in the upcoming fall semester (2020), and Moody’s Investors Service forecast an expected drop of 5% to 13% in net tuition and auxiliary revenue per enrollee as students opt for lower-cost options.
+National Student Clearinghouse reported that students who went to college immediately after high school declined by 21.7% in fall 2020; and Moody’s Investors Service projected revenue declines of 5% to 10% for 2021.
 Even before COVID-19 struck, more than 650 public and private nonprofit institutions had experienced enrollment declines of 5% or more in the five years prior to the pandemic (based on data obtained from the U.S. Department of Education’s National Center for Education Statistics).

 For those institutions in extreme distress, closure may be the only option.
 In fact, within four months after mid-March 2020, at least 11 colleges and universities announced plans for closure, ceased enrollment or declared exigency.
 These trends and market pressures are compounded at small, tuition-dependent colleges and universities which, even prior to the pandemic, were closing at a rate of 11 per year, according to data from Moody’s.
 With the combined impact of these factors, the agency, which had upgraded the higher education sector’s outlook to “stable” in 2019, downgraded it again to “negative” in the wake of the pandemic.